cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/03_the_material_class/index.md

 - Added support for multiple parameter types like `Matrix`, `Vector2`, and `Texture2D`.

 Now that we have a solid and safe foundation for our effects, let's make them easier to tweak.
 In the next chapter, we'll build a real-time debug UI that will let us change our shader parameters with sliders and buttons right inside the game!

+You can find the complete code sample for this chapter, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/03-The-Material-Class).

+Continue to the next chapter, [Chapter 04: Debug UI](../04_debug_ui/index.md)